alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

    Select **Rolling** and click on **Use Strategy**, the frontend is a static application so no need to do canary.

-# Lab 4 - Continuous Deploy - Backend
+# Lab 4 - Continuous Deployment - Backend

 ## Summary
-Extend your existing pipeline to derisk production deployments
+Frontend deployed.
+Now for the backend, where things can actually break in expensive ways.
+Let's use a canary deployment with manual approval to minimize blast radius.
+Deploy to a small slice of traffic, verify the canary is healthy, then promote to everyone.
+Progressive delivery made easy.

 ### Learning Objective(s):

+- Propagate and reuse environments across multiple deployment stages
-- Utilise complex deployment strategies to reduce blast radius of a release
+- Implement advanced deployment strategies to reduce blast radius of a release
+- Add manual approval gates and keep the human in the loop for controlled production releases

 ## Steps